 Covers journal articles, books, conference papers, and reports on aspects of distance education.
 The Open University's International Centre for Distance Learning is the originator of the database.
 All entries include full bibliographic information and abstracts.
 Some items, notably, conference papers, may have a link to a full-text resource.

 A database of articles, reports, and books chiefly relating to countries in and around the Himalayas: Afghanistan, Bangladesh, Bhutan, China, India, Myanmar, Nepal, Pakistan.
-An online thesaurus of terms is available.
+Click on the title of an article to see a description.
+In some cases you may need to click on the Source link under the name of the source to see complete publication information.
 Maintained by the International Centre for Integrated Mountain Development.

 - ICOMOS Database Online